 The 10 Best Framing Nailers

-This wiki has been updated 37 times since it was first published in April of 2015.
+This wiki has been updated 38 times since it was first published in April of 2015.
 Of all the styles of nail guns, framing nailers are designed to do the heaviest lifting, so to speak, joining boards and planks swiftly and securely.
 While they're not the most precise of tools, they will make quick work of roughing out any construction or remodeling project.
 Our selection includes a variety of models to suit your needs, all with significant driving power.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes